 - Log / Knotmeter

-5. Describe the purpose of “Notice to Mariners.”
+5. Describe the purpose and example contents of a “Notice to Mariners.”

 - Times and heights of tides at reference and secondary ports.

 - Direction and rate of current at referenced and secondary stations.